Where to Stake Tezos and How To Choose Baker

 Filter Tezos bakers

 As you can see, the number of public Tezos bakers and delegation services is quite large, so to reduce the selection you might have to filter it by some criteria, according to your preferences.
-You can find the filter panel to the right of the bakers list on large screens, or by pressing the “Filters” button on small screens.
+You can find the filters button on the right side.

-There are five criteria by which you can filter the Tezos bakers:
+There are four criteria by which you can filter the Tezos bakers:

 Payout amountsmeans how accurate the payouts are in a quantitative sense.
 See details…